Two types of child support agreements

 As part of the process, both parties must disclose their financial circumstances to the other party.

-The child support payment in the agreement does not have to be equal to, or greater than the rate set by the Child Support Assessment.
+The amount of child support in the agreement does not have to be equal to, or greater than the rate set by the Child Support Assessment.
 This is different from limited child support agreements.

 Binding child support payments